jhancock532/news-roundup/README.md

 ## Getting started

-Copy the contents of `news-roundup` to a new repository, and share this repo with members of your team.
+Create a copy of this repo and share it with the members of your team.

 Create a new [OpenAI API key](https://platform.openai.com/api-keys) and share it with the team securely via Bitwarden Send.